Synixe/Documents/guides/players/radios.md

 # ACRE Radios
-This page will go over the basic handling and operation of ACRE radios for the Synixe gaming community.
+This page will go over the handling and operation of ACRE radios for the Synixe Gaming Community.

 <hr/>

 # Mechanics
 ## Proximity Speech
-ACRE has a built in proximity speech slider allowing you to determine how far you can be heard from.
-The system has five volume states and starts in the middle state by default (3/5).
+ACRE has a built in proximity speech slider allowing you to set how far you can be heard.
+The system has five volume states which starts in the middle state by default (3/5).

 | Volume state | Loud (m) | Quiet (m) | Barely audible (m)
 | --- | --- | --- | ---